sethupathib/Answers/README.md

 **Note: This repository has been used by researchers from "ETH-Zurich" for their research on "open-source license."**

-**If something is important enough, you do it even if the odds are not in your favor -- Elon Musk**
+**"If something is important enough, you do it even if the odds are not in your favor" -- Elon Musk.**

 This readme will have links to my Quora Answers, Medium, CareerHigh articles.
 Also has my codezen and behance profiles (basically everything that I have done till date).